 Any surpluses generated by the subsidiaries are transferred to the College under deed of covenant.
-Kingsway Consulting Limited made a surplus of £47k and has accrued a gift aid payment of £45k.
-Optime Support Limited made a surplus of £214k and has accrued a gift aid payment of £262k.
-DC Teach made a loss of £7k.
+Kingsway Consulting Limited made a surplus of £58k and has accrued a gift aid payment of £57k.
+Optime Support Limited made a surplus of £388k and has accrued a gift aid payment of £282k.
+DC Teach made a surplus of £5k following cessation of activities and the write off of the loan due to DNCG of £15k.
+The surplus offsets prior year losses and therefore no gift aid payment accrued for.